 Test your blog’s loading speed

-While I didn’t cover every point, I hope I hit the major aspects, and the above serves as a pre-blog launch checklist.
+While I didn’t cover every point, I hope I hit the major aspects, and the above serves as a basic blog launch checklist.
 That said, if there’s anything you feel should be included, please let me know in the comments below.